nirvaankohli/Fluxi/README.md

 - **Dynamic Adaptation**
   The system adapts in real time: reprioritizing missed tasks, balancing workloads, and breathing flexibility into students' evolving schedules.
 It intellegently tailors to the student's google calender to decide when to execute these plans.

+- **Built-In Engagement Hooks**

+  Gamified progress, streak tracking, and interactive features keep motivation high and reinforce consistent study habits.
+However this is still a *maybe*.